mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 There was a knock at the door. _Is it that Tiggu again come to tell me I was rude?_

-I quietly snuck toward the door and opened it a crack. _Jathi?
-Delivering a message now?
-What could he possibly want?_ But before I could say anything he unleashed a flurry of desperate words.
+I quietly snuck toward the door and opened it a crack, careful not to show my bare lower-half. _Jathi?
+What could he possibly want?_ But before I could say anything he unleashed a flurry of words.

-“Liffa, I have an urgent message for Melna.
-Is she here?”
+"Liffa, so glad to see you," he said, catching his breath.
+"Is she here?"

-“Um.
-No she left a bit ago.”
+"Melna?
+No she left a bit ago.
+What's wrong?"

-He was still catching his breath, “We - we need to find a way to get it to her as soon as possible.”
+"I have an urgent message.
+I need to get it to her as soon as possible."

-“Slow down, Jathi.
-What’s this about?”
+"Slow down, Jathi.
+What’s this about?"

-“It's about Ara.“
+"It's about Ara," he said with a tinge of despair.

+"Ara?
+Why would Melna need to know about Ara?"

+"Thimlu and I have been studying something..." he said hesitantly, "She asked us to keep her in the loop."

+_She was keeping secrets._

+He began to turn back toward the road, "Well, if she's not here, I should go back to call–"

+"Wait!"
+I stopped him.
+"Let me go with you."

+"Oh that's really not necessary-"

+"I need to know more; I won't slow you down."
+I hollered as I ran off without a pause to fetch a new pair of trousers as quickly as I could.
+This was my chance to know the truth, and nothing would keep me from it.